 Dietitians and nutritionists may seek additional certifications in an area of specialty.
-The Commission on Dietetic Registration offers specialty certifications in oncology nutrition, renal nutrition, gerontological nutrition, pediatric nutrition, and sports dietetics.
+The Commission on Dietetic Registration offers several specialty certifications in topics such as oncology nutrition, pediatric nutrition, renal nutrition, and sports dietetics, among others.

 Compassion.
 Dietitians and nutritionists must be caring and empathetic when helping clients address health and dietary issues and any related emotions.

 Listening skills.
 Dietitians and nutritionists must listen carefully to understand clients’ goals and concerns.
 They may work with other healthcare workers as part of a team to improve the health of a patient, and they need to listen to team members when constructing eating plans.

 Problem-solving skills.
 Dietitians and nutritionists must evaluate the health status of patients and determine the most appropriate food choices for a client to improve his or her overall health or manage a disease.

 Speaking skills.
 Dietitians and nutritionists must explain complicated topics in a way that people with less technical knowledge can understand.
 They must clearly explain eating plans to clients and to other healthcare professionals involved in a patient’s care.